vacp2p/rfc/content/docs/rfcs/71/README.md

 ### Handle Query Message:
 - The message MUST be wrapped in a [`ApplicationMetadataMessage`](https://specs.status.im/spec/6) with type set to `PUSH_NOTIFICATION_QUERY`.
-- MUST be sent to the server on the topic derived from the hashed public key of the key we are querying, as described above.
+- it MUST be sent to the server on the topic derived from the hashed public key of the key we are querying, [as described above](###query-topic).
 - An ephemeral key SHOULD be used and SHOULD NOT be encrypted using the [secure transport](https://specs.status.im/spec/5).

 If the server has information about the client a response MUST be sent: